Air France Flight 447: Surface search

 By 16 June 2009, 50 bodies had been recovered from a wide area of the ocean.
-They were transported to shore, first by the frigates Constituição and Bosísio to the islands of Fernando de Noronha, and thereafter by air to Recife for identification.
+They were transported to shore, first by the frigates Constituição and Bosísio to Fernando de Noronha, and thereafter by air to Recife for identification.
 Pathologists identified all 50 bodies recovered from the crash site, including that of the captain, by using dental records and fingerprints.
 The search teams logged the time and location of every find in a database which, by the time the search ended on 26 June, catalogued 640 items of debris from the aircraft.

 The BEA documented the timeline of discoveries in its first interim report.

 Underwater search

 On 5 June 2009, the French nuclear submarine Émeraude was dispatched to the crash zone, arriving in the area on the 10th.
 Its mission was to assist in the search for the missing flight recorders or "black boxes" that might be located at great depth.
 The submarine would use its sonar to listen for the ultrasonic signal emitted by the black boxes' "pingers", covering 13 sqmi per day.
 The Émeraude was to work with the mini-sub Nautile, which can descend to the ocean floor.
 The French submarines would be aided by two U.S. underwater audio devices capable of picking up signals at a depth of 20000 ft.

 Following the end of the search for bodies, the search continued for the Airbus's "black boxes"—the Cockpit Voice Recorder (CVR) and the Flight Data Recorder (FDR).
 French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) chief Paul-Louis Arslanian said that he was not optimistic about finding them since they might have been under as much as 3000 m of water, and the terrain under this portion of the ocean was very rugged.
 Investigators were hoping to find the aircraft's lower aft section, for that was where the recorders were located.
 Although France had never recovered a flight recorder from such depths, there was precedent for such an operation: in 1988, an independent contractor recovered the CVR of South African Airways Flight 295 from a depth of 4900 m in a search area of between 80 and 250 nmi2.
 The Air France flight recorders were fitted with water-activated acoustic underwater locator beacons or "pingers", which should have remained active for at least 30 days, giving searchers that much time to locate the origin of the signals.